Economics

 SPECIALIST CERTIFICATIONS

-This Specialist Certification provides students with deeper knowledge to boost their experience in portfolio management, with the approach of a chartered financial analyst.
+This Specialist Certification equips students with advanced knowledge that strengthens their experience in portfolio management, applying an approach aligned with chartered financial analyst standards.

-This Specialist Certification provides students with the right managerial skills to work within the public sector.
+This Specialist Certification equips students with the managerial competencies required to work effectively in the public sector.

-This Specialist Certification teaches students how to model and solve complex issues based on research applied to banking and finance.
+This Specialist Certification equips students with the skills required to model and address complex problems through research applied to banking and finance.

-Capable of dynamically interpret the external factors, in order to optimize the organization's economic resources to face short- and medium-term financial issues.
+Capable of interpreting the effects of environmental factors in dynamic contexts to optimize an organization’s economic resources and address short- and medium-term financial challenges.

-Capable of devising viable solutions for the country's development.
+Capable of devising viable solutions that strengthen the country's development.

 CONSORTIUM OF UNIVERSITIES